GamStop: Self Exclusion From Online Gambling

 By registering and self-excluding yourself on Gamstop, you will manage to exclude yourself from all UK gambling sites that are members of Gamstop only.
 Unfortunately, there is a slight loophole as not all gambling sites you will be able to access online are part of the Gamstop scheme.
 It’s important to know that all UK Gambling Commission licensed casinos are members of the Gamstop self-exclusion scheme.

 However, unfortunately, there are other gambling licenses in offshore jurisdictions that don’t need to enrol in the scheme as they don’t operate in the UK and aren’t forced to join Gamstop.
 But, they still accept UK player registrations.
 These are called casinos not on Gamstop.
 This is somewhat a grey area of UK online gambling.
-If you are a UK based player, we do not recommend casinos that are not licensed by the UKGC.
-Offshore casinos aren’t as safe as gambling at UK licenced sites and will not offer measures to help you stay in control like UKGC licensed gambling sites will.
+If you are a UK-based player, we do not recommend casinos that the UKGC does not license.
+Offshore casinos aren’t as safe as gambling at UK-licenced sites and will not offer measures to help you stay in control like UKGC-licensed gambling sites will.